Microfluidics for Cell Biology

 Syringe Pumps

 Multiple flow control technologies are available for sub-millimeter range fluid management.
 Syringe pumps are commonly used for fluid control.
-However, in microfluidics, the use of syringe pumps is often problematic because the flow is not constant.
+However, in microfluidics, particularly in microfluidics for cell biology, the use of syringe pumps is often problematic because the flow is not constant.
 This discontinuity is due to the mechanical system that creates an oscillating flow.

 Manual Injection